Amazon Business Strategy: A plan to become the top Fortune 500 company

 Prime Video continues to launch Amazon Original series and movies globally.
 Amazon Original movie Borat Subsequent Moviefilm, starring Sacha Baron Cohen, generated tens of millions of customer streams globally on opening weekend.

 Alone creating a video-streaming service is not going to help, that’s why Amazon went for creating its own film and tv series production distributor, known as Amazon Studios.
 Currently, the original content by Amazon is too less when compared to other services such as Netflix, Hulu, and HBO.
-But Amazon has planned to produce its own content and with a great number.
+But Amazon has planned to produce its own content with a great number.

 Many of Amazon’s original content has won major awards.
 For example, Manchester By the Sea, which was nominated for six Academy Awards, made Amazon Studios the first streaming service to nominate for the Academy Award for Best Picture.
 The Marvelous Mrs. Maisel and Fleabag are some top-performing and award-winning TV series created by Amazon.